Bicester: Rail

 Bicester benefited from the Railway Mania of the 1840s.
 The Buckinghamshire Railway was fully opened between Bletchley and Oxford on 20 May 1851, running through the eastern side of Bicester, with "a neat station at the bottom of the London road" being opened on 1 October 1850 to serve the town.
 Bicester's first fatal railway accident occurred at this station on 6 September 1851.
 Six people were killed and 18 injured.
 The station was renamed Bicester London Road station in March 1954 and Bicester Town station in May 1987.

 The Great Western Railway sought to shorten its mainline route from London Paddington to Birmingham Snow Hill and, in 1910, opened the Bicester cut-off line through the north of the town, to complete a new fast route between the two cities and a large railway station on Buckingham Road named Bicester North, which was opened on 1 July 1910.
 The final slip coach on the British Railways network was "slipped" at Bicester North on 10 September 1960.

 The Bletchley - Oxford line was closed on 1 January 1968, but partly reopened on 11 May 1987, when a shuttle service was instituted between Bicester Town and Oxford.
 The line towards Bletchley remains closed.
 In 2011, funding for East West Rail was approved, with a plan to restore passenger services between Oxford and Bletchley via Bicester in 2017, then continuing to Milton Keynes Central or Bedford.
 A further proposal was to extend the route through Cambridge as far as Ipswich and Norwich, but that did not materialise.
 At the end of 2017, the Department for Transport announced further government funding and a private company to build and operate the line by 2025.

 Bicester has also benefited from the Chiltern Evergreen 3 project, which created a new mainline allowing trains to run from London Marylebone to Oxford via Bicester.
-The station was completely rebuilt and, despite objection by some local residents, renamed Bicester Village, after a large retail centre nearby.
+The station was completely rebuilt and, despite objection by some local residents, renamed Bicester Village, after the large retail centre nearby.
 The station opened in October 2015.

 The London to Birmingham line was run down in the 1970s.
 With the threat of partial closure, stretches of the line singled and trains rerouted into London, Marylebone.
 Following privatisation, Chiltern Railways was awarded the franchise.
 It reinstated the double track and considerably boosted the number of services, resulting in a substantial increase in patronage.

 Bus

 Stagecoach East route X5 links Bicester with Bedford, Milton Keynes and Oxford.
 Stagecoach in Oxfordshire buses link Bicester with Oxford, Banbury, Brackley, Headington, HM Prison Bullingdon and some local villages.
-Grayline and Hallmark Connections provide some local bus services, and Langston & Tasker runs a limited service between Bicester and Buckingham.
-In late 2022 Diamond Bus South East, who had acquired Hallmark Connections, announced that service 250 which connected Bicester with Oxford via a number of villages would cease operating on Saturday 11th February 2023.
-A partial replacement will be provided by new Grayline service 24 from Monday 13th February 2023.
+Grayline and Diamond South East (previously Hallmark Connections) provide some local bus services, and Langston & Tasker runs a limited service between Bicester and Buckingham.
+In late 2022, Diamond announced that service 250 which connected Bicester with Oxford via a number of villages would cease operating on Saturday 11 February 2023.
+A partial replacement will be provided by new Grayline service 24 from Monday 13 February 2023.